Unity-Technologies/drone-pose-estimation-navigation/Documentation/quick_demo_full.md

 ⌛ _Expected completion time: 25-35 minutes_

 If you just want to run the completed project, this section can help you get up and running quickly.
-Here, we provide a pre-trained pose estimation model for you to use, and assume a Docker workflow.
+Here, we provide a pre-trained pose estimation model for you to use.
 By the end of this quick demo, you will be able to perform pose estimation and navigation in Unity with machine learning-based perception.
 To learn how to build something like this from scratch, see our [full tutorial](1_create_unity_project_with_unity_packages.md).

 **Table of Contents**
 - [Prerequisites](#Prerequisites)